Allen Cemetery

 In the late 19th and early 20th centuries, Henderson County continued to thrive, with the agricultural industry playing a pivotal role in the local economy.
 The arrival of the railroad in the late 1800s further bolstered economic development, facilitating the transportation of goods and increasing opportunities for trade.
 Over time, other industries such as manufacturing and healthcare also emerged.
 Today, Henderson County remains a vibrant community, preserving its rich heritage while embracing progress and growth.

-This timeline provides a condensed summary of the historical journey of Henderson County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Henderson County, Texas.